rajsandilya/Capstone/README.md

  * A fine tuned ensemble bagging RandomForestRegression model is developed to predict prices and utility functions were created to generate reports based on drug groupings GPID & GPPC.
 RandomForestRegression model scored 87%.
  * Identified specific drug groups, whose prices were changing over time, hence created a ARIMA time series model to forcast the prices.
 Since NADAC dataset is a mixed bag, Time Series analysis was done on specific groups and obtained good results.

-A Drug Wholesaler or Retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline prices or create similar models against their actual Invoice prices (non-medicaid).
-These models will help Wholesaler while onboarding a Retailer/Customer and vice versa in contract negotiations.
+A Drug Wholesaler or Retailer can introduce their actual Invoice prices (non-medicaid) and compare with the country-wide baseline prices or create similar regression models against their actual Invoice prices (non-medicaid).
+These regression models will help Wholesaler while onboarding a Retailer/Customer and vice versa in contract negotiations.
+The Time Series model will help Wholesalers and Retailers to forcast prices.

 #### Terminology:
  * Types of drugs available: